 15 Ideas to Make Boating More Fun for Kids

 3. Stock Up with These Fun Snack IdeasYou gotta have your boat loaded with snacks for the kids to enjoy the trip.
-It's even better if you have some snacks that the kids don't usually eat.
+Everybody loves a snack.
 Here are a few ideas that work well in the boat because they won't get the boat messy while they eat, and they stay good in the heat of the sun.

 - Homemade granola bars with their favorite fixings (nuts, raisins, craisins, M&Ms, etc)

-- Pretzels and mini marshmallows in a ziploc bag
+- Pretzels and mini marshmallows in a reclosable bag

 - Dried fruit